kylegordon/homie-ds18b20-1wire/README.md

 # homie-ds18b20-1wire

-A simple ESP8266 Arduino sketch that reads the temperature from a couple of DS18B20 sensors, and publishes them to an MQTT broker.
+A simple ESP8266 Arduino sketch that reads the temperature from up to three DS18B20 sensors, and publishes them to an MQTT broker.
+It simply scans the bus, reads each sensor, and publishe the relevant reading.

 Uses the [Homie](https://github.com/marvinroger/homie-esp8266/releases) framework, so you don't need to worry about wireless connectivity, wireless configuration persistence, and all that.
 Simply compile and upload, and configure using the Homie configuration tool.
 All future flashes will not overwrite the wireless configuration.